CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

 ### Task 5: Use Azure Monitor to Analyze the Azure Cosmos DB account usage

-In this part of the exercise, we'll go back to the browser and review some of the Azure Monitor Insight and Metric reports.
+In this task, we'll go back to the browser and review some of the Azure Monitor Insight and Metric reports.

 #### Subtask 1: Azure Monitor Metrics's reports